PierreGrognet/ChIPseq_Workshop/ChIP_description.md

 5. We then add magnetics beads coated with proteins called Protein G or Protein A. These proteins are able to bind the constant part of IgG.

-6. The magnetic beads bound to the chromatin-protein-antibody complex is precipitated with a magnet.
+6. The magnetic beads bound to the chromatin-protein-antibody complex is precipitated using a magnet.
 They stay stuck to tube while the rest is discarded with the supernatant.

 7. We separate the beads, proteins and DNA from each other (by heating).